-You may join our yoga classes without baby, after your six week check.
+We do not run any specific postnatal yoga classes right now.
+You may join our regular yoga classes without baby, after your six week check.
 Hot Yoga & Vinyasa Flow type, dynamic classes should be added a little later or when you are all sleeping better & have the energy to spare.
 Breast-feeding mummies should not really attend Hot Yoga, as there is a possibility that you may become dehydrated which would impinge your milk supply – talk to Lucy if this is something you really want to do when breast-feeding.

 Why you shouldn’t rush back too soon

 The first month after giving birth is a time to recuperate & adjust.
 Your pelvic floor has been stretched significantly during birth to facilitate delivery & the cervix has to close back down from letting the baby pass through.
 The uterus shrinks a lot in the first few days but it will take at least a month to settle & the internal organs will also have to settle back into position after being crowded for so long.
 If you had a Cesarean section, the pelvic floor will be intact but care should be taken after abdominal surgery of this kind & you will take several months to heal.

 Here’s some very important information for new mummies:

 - You may come back to or start yoga classes with us at minimum six weeks postpartum or eight weeks, if you’ve had a C-section, this is our legal obligation.
 Your GP will sign you off as ready to return to ‘exercise’ – please make sure you have your six week check before coming [back] to classes.